jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 * And we’ll see [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) as well, but it will be a little different than before.
 Previous design patterns featured a Configurer who created objects organized in a design pattern structure and injected them into the Client.
 In Specification, Clients create their own Specifications and inject them into the pattern at any time.

 # Real World Analogies to Specification
 Like the previous composable design patterns, Specification is not difficult to implement.
-In fact, it’s an extension of Composite.
+It’s an extension of Composite.
 Its main challenge is comprehension.
 Here are a few real-world examples to ease one into the Specification concept.

 ## Matchmaker, Matchmaker, Make Me a Match
-The musical __Fiddler on the Roof__ features the song “[Matchmaker](https://www.youtube.com/watch?v=59Hj7bp38f8)” sung by Tevye’s three oldest daughters speculating upon whom the local matchmaker might find for their husbands.
+The musical __Fiddler on the Roof__ features the song [_Matchmaker_](https://www.youtube.com/watch?v=59Hj7bp38f8) sung by Tevye’s three oldest daughters speculating upon whom the local matchmaker might find for their husbands.

 <img src="https://live.staticflickr.com/3714/9550526732_3c078bd805_o.jpg" alt="Fiddler on the Roof Poster" title="Image Source: https://www.flickr.com/photos/portlandcenterstage/9550526732" width = "45%" align="right" style="padding-right: 20px;">